ARPA-Network/BLS-TSS-Network/docs/eigenlayer-onboarding.md

 # Use `node-config-checker` to make the integrity check
 # It will print out the address of the account provided in the configuration file,
 # otherwise the error reason will be printed
+# If you choose to use keystore, please provide Node account keystore file path on your host machine.
+docker run \
+-v ./config.yml:/app/config.yml \
+-v <path of node account keystore file>:/app/node.keystore \
-docker run -v ./config.yml:/app/config.yml ghcr.io/arpa-network/node-config-checker:latest "node-config-checker -c /app/config.yml"
+ghcr.io/arpa-network/node-config-checker:latest "node-config-checker -c /app/config.yml"

 # Create the necessary directories if it's your first run
 mkdir db